AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_site2cloud.html.markdown

 ## Notes
 ### custom_algorithms
-Only supported for 'udp' tunnel type.
 If set to true, the six algorithm arguments cannot all be default value.
 If set to false, default values will be used for all six algorithm arguments.

 ### enable_dead_peer_detection
 If you are using/upgraded to Aviatrix Terraform Provider R1.9+, and a site2cloud resource was originally created with a provider version <R1.9, you must do ‘terraform refresh’ to update and apply the attribute’s default value (true) into the state file.